vomlehn/dbg/README.md

 dbg_f			Never print the debugging message

-			fmt:	Printf format string
+			fmt	Printf format string
-			...:	Arguments to the format string
+			...
+Arguments to the format string

 dbg			Always print a debugging message--synonym for dbg_t

-			fmt:	Printf format string
+			fmt	Printf format string
-			...:	Arguments to the format string
+			...
+Arguments to the format string

 			This is shorter than dbg and can be used when you know that you always want to see the messages when debugging